TaurusEight/madness/README.md

 # madness
-Sample code to play with a multi dimensional linked list.
+Sample C++ code to play with a 2D linked list object.